 Acceptable attendance is a minimum expectation of all Division employees.
 Generally, an employee will not be considered to have acceptable attendance when more than one (1) day of the designated types of absences below occur per month.
 On average this is 10 days for 10-month employees, 11 days for 11-month, and 12 days for 12-month per school year.
+Supervisors may use their discretion to evaluate absenteeism over a rolling 12-month period.
 However, the attendance of such employee shall be examined and addressed by the supervisor on a case-by-case basis as appropriate.
-An employee may have unacceptable attendance even though he/she may have sick leave or other paid leave available.
+An employee may have unacceptable attendance even though he/shethey may have sick leave or other paid leave available and/or accrued more leave in a year than the acceptable attendance standard.

-The following types of absences will count towards acceptable attendance standards.
-Sick leave, except that which is used concurrently with FMLA, Workers' Compensation, or bereavement will count towards these standards.
+The following types of absences will count towards acceptable attendance standards: Sick leave, except that which is used concurrently with FMLA, Workers' Compensation, - STD, non-FMLA maternity leave, or bereavement, will count towards these standards.
 Any other paid or unpaid leave used in lieu of sick leave also will be included.
-Unapproved annual, personal, and compensatory time leave, even if the employee uses paid leave, shall also count towards acceptable attendance standards.
+Unapproved other unapproved missed time from work, whether paid or unpaid, annual, personal, and compensatory time leave, even if the employee uses paid leave, shall also count towards acceptable attendance standards.
+Supervisors may also include the time when an employee does not work their full schedule, but leave is not taken ("shortfall").